Home > Blog > House Sitting for Remote Workers

 A typical day for us: Caro is usually up first and handles the morning pet routine.
 By the time I am at the table with coffee, the animals have been fed and walked and the quiet window for focused work has opened.
 That window lasts until around midday when most dogs need another walk.
 We treat that as a lunch break, which is probably healthier than eating at the desk anyway.
 Afternoons are another solid block of work.
 Evenings belong to the pets again.

 Cats are considerably easier for heavy workloads.
-In Cries, Switzerland, we had three cats and the most demanding requirement was weighing out exactly 82 grams of food per cat.
+In Cries, Switzerland, we had three cats and the most demanding requirement was weighing out exactly 82 grams of food per cat twice a day.
 The rest of the day was entirely ours.
-Our sit in Lullin, France, involved two outdoor cats who needed feeding and occasional tick checks.
+Our Lullin, France sit involved two outdoor cats who needed feeding and occasional tick checks.
 We had complete freedom to structure the day however we wanted.
 For remote workers who need long uninterrupted working sessions, a cat sit or a small dog with a calm temperament is the natural fit.

 The Visa Reality